atharva-64-bit/breast-cancer-prediction/README.md

-# 🩺 Breast Cancer Prediction SaaS Platform
+# 🩺 Breast Cancer Prediction Platform

 An intelligent web-based solution designed for pathology labs and doctors to predict the presence and stage of breast cancer using machine learning, featuring secure license-based access and health recommendations.